uoa-ems-research/JEMSS.jl/README.md

 The simulation is initialised from a configuration file ([sim_config.xml](example/input/sim_config.xml)) which contains a list of input files (files for ambulances, calls, stations, road network, etc.) and other parameters.
 The output files will be written to the folder example/output.
 The first time that this script is run it will take an additional minute or so to compute and serialise the all-pairs shortest-path data for the road network; subsequent runs will be faster as they read the serialised data.
-After this script has been run, the simulation can be animated with `animate!(sim)`.
+After this script has been run, the simulation can be animated with `animate!(sim)` provided that the [animation setup](#animation-setup) steps have been completed.

 A list of further example scripts that may be useful can be found in [example/other_examples.jl](example/other_examples.jl).